Lunar Economy Applications

 Business Opportunities

-About 250 missions are forecast to launch to the Moon between 2021 and 2031, including scientific, robotic, and human crewed missions.
+More than 400 missions are forecast to launch to the Moon between 2022 and 2032, including scientific, robotic, and human crewed missions (source: NSR).
 The capabilities enabled by the Moonlight communication and navigation services as well as the diverse application areas that could be addressed exploiting these services open up opportunities for innovative business models.
 Initial ideas for use cases of lunar communication and navigation were pitched at ESA Space for Inspiration 2022 and the Agency is looking for further business ideas to help develop the lunar economy.

 What We Offer*